Skip to main content

 Previous roles

-Douglas has had 5 previous roles
+Douglas has had the following roles in Parliament

 Previous roles in cross-party groups are not included in this list.